 A one to two percent concentration of soap in water is an appropriate dilution for insecticide soap.
 This mixture will kill insects without risking burning the plant.
 This equates to approximately five tablespoons of soap per one gallon of water.
 Most recipes recommend using two teaspoons of dish detergent per quart of water, while those who use castile soap should add one or two tablespoons per quart of water.
-Blend the ingredients in a large pot or bucket, and then transfer them to a spray bottle as needed.
-The mixture will keep indefinitely.

 You may also wish to add some herbs known to repel, if not kill, many common garden pests.
 Try a handful of any of the following: horseradish, cayenne pepper, garlic, or onions.
 Make a diffusion by pouring hot water over the plant of your choice, sealing it in a container overnight, and straining it.
 Add the spice-infused water to a basic soap insecticide for its extra repellent properties.
 Again, make sure that you test a small area of the plant before you douse it with the spray, as some plants are very sensitive to these spices.